17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 The campsites are spread out, giving campers ample privacy during their stay, and the three hiking trails are all within walking distance of the campground.

-The Broad Brook Trail, although a little shorter than the Sunrise Trail, was very steep and might prove challenging to novice hikers, but had a much more rewarding final destination, with the trail leading to a small picturesque swimming hole on Broad Brook.
+The Broad Brook Trail, although a little shorter than the Sunrise Trail, was very steep and might prove challenging for novice hikers, but it offered a much more rewarding final destination: a small, picturesque swimming hole on Broad Brook.

 Visit the Art Galleries